Azure/AppService/_posts/2021-03-11-increased-savings-with-app-service-offerings.md

 At the end of the article, we will also go through how you can estimate your cost savings using the Azure Pricing Calculator.

 ## Free App Service Plan on Linux and Windows
 App Service provides Free App Service Plans on both Linux and Windows.
 This is a great option if you are starting out in your journey to host web apps in the cloud.
-This tier comes with its own [limits on what features it supports](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#app-service-limits), so if you are expecting to increase the usage of your web app, we would recommend you to scale up.
+This tier comes with its own [limits on what features it supports](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#app-service-limits), so if your traffic increases significantly, you will likely need to scale up to Basic or Standard (covered later in this article).

 ## Basic App Service Plan on Linux
 Linux developers who are starting out on App Service and are hosting a smaller web app with lower traffic requirements that don't need auto scale, virtual network integration and deployment slots features should take note of the discounted prices for Linux Basic App Service Plan.
 The chart below will show you a comparison between a Linux B1 and S1 instance so you can see the significant price difference between the two.